dewarim/cinnamon-humulus/README.md

 #Grails plugin: cinnamon-humulus

-This plugin contains the classes for switching between databases and checking login attems against the current repository.
+This plugin contains the classes for switching between databases and checking login attempts against the current repository.

 Note: this repository contains code for an new release (Cinnamon 3) which will be heavily refactored since we are trying to convert from a split application (Java Server with custom Servlet code, accessed by desktop and Grails